 The results of the survey are alarming.
 Doctors are the torch-bearers when it comes to health, fitness and nutrition.
 Is it a lack of time or easy access to processed food that deters our healthcare providers from practising what they preach?

 When it comes to health, nobody knows better than doctors what is right or wrong.
 Our healthcare providers endorse a healthy lifestyle with a well-balanced diet for overall well-being.
 They recommend, it is essential to calculate the nutritional value of everything we eat.

 But how to do that?
 Is there a technology or a simple tool that can calculate our daily calorie intake, carbs, fats, etc.?

 As a solution to this ﹘ designed, tested and approved by doctors, Team Fitterfly has developed a user-friendly app for both IOS and Andriod users.

-You can use your smartphone to log your full-day meal intake in less than 10 mins with Fitterfly Wellness App.
+You can use your smartphone to log your full-day meal intake in less than 10 mins with Fitterfly Metabolic Health App.
 It has a vast database covering almost all Indian and international recipes.
 It also tracks your daily physical activity and water intake.